cccbr/runningatower/content/docs/040-finance/index.md

 - Peals

 These may be determined in consultation with the tower ***[authority](../170-glossary/#authority)***.
-If there are no fixed fees it is not unusual to expect voluntary donations from visiting bands and individuals.
+If there are no fixed fees it is usual to expect voluntary donations from visiting bands and individuals.

-Avoid having a 'box on the wall', especially for downstairs rings, as these will invite theft and damage.
+Avoid having a 'box on the wall', especially for downstairs rings, as these invite theft and damage.

 ![Electronic donation](donate_350.jpg)